-I am a qualified Counselling Supervisor with over twenty years' counselling experience.
-I have had my own private practice since 1998 and have experience of counselling within education, industry, NHS and the voluntary sector.
+I am a qualified Counselling Supervisor with over twenty five years' counselling experience.
+I have had my own private practice since 1998 and have also counselled and supervised within education, industry, NHS and the voluntary sector.

 As a person-centred practitioner, I work with the core conditions, and whatever the supervisee needs or is troubled by is what we work with, whether that is client work, ethical questions, organisational difficulties or personal issues encroaching on their practice.
-As a structure for supervision to be aware of and to draw upon when appropriate, I find the seven-eyed model of supervision useful and comprehensive.
+Supervision is a collaborative opportunity to gain greater clarity about the therapeutic process at work.

 If potential supervisees would like to discuss their supervision requirements with me, I offer a free informal introductory meeting.